Who are Kaurna People?

 Are you interested in learning more about the Kaurna People of the Adelaide Region?
-Download the free resource here.
+Download the free resource here (2.2MB).

 All Australians, Indigenous and non-Indigenous, are geographically connected by the land we live on.
 Understanding the cultural significance of the land you live on and the history that’s occurred there is one of the first steps you can take to end the disconnect between Indigenous and non-Indigenous Australians and contribute to a better shared future.

-The ‘Where Do I Live?’ resources are designed to help you understand the cultural significance and history of the land you live on, bringing together information about the Indigenous custodians, culture, language and history of your local area.
+The ‘Where Do I Live?’ resources are designed to help you do this, bringing together information about the Indigenous custodians, culture, language and history of the local area where you live.

 The information presented in the ‘Where Do I Live?’ resources has been collated from publicly available online and published sources.
 Where available, we’ve sourced this content directly from materials published by members of the relevant Indigenous people group.
 We’ve provided references where possible, however, we recognise the information contained in the ‘Where Do I Live?’ resources may be contested and it doesn’t claim to be definitive.